mbarzegary/BioDeg-UI/paper/paper.md

 ## Documentation

 A comprehensive user manual is provided for user-oriented documentation on installing the software, preparing the simulations, running the models, and postprocessing the results.
-As this is being developed in a separate repository (BioDeg-doc), additional documents and supporting materials will be added eventually.
+As this is being developed in a separate repository (BioDeg-doc [@BioDegDoc]), additional documents and supporting materials will be added eventually.

 Since FreeFEM does not support developer-focused technical documentation (like Doxygen), the core code is fully commented for easier contribution.
-Further technical details regarding the development, like the theoretical foundations of the computational models, has been added to the BioDeg-doc repository.
+Further technical details regarding the development, like the theoretical foundations of the computational models, has been added to the BioDeg-doc repository [@BioDegDoc].
+Both the user manual and the theory guide are accessible from the Help menu on the BioDeg UI.

 ## Contribution